 Get ready for two weeks packed with movies, stars, glamour, and parties.
 Prepare to see international superstars walk the red carpet and soon-to-be-legendary films...if you can score a ticket.
-To make the most out of your Berlinale, read our festival tips as well as visitor's guide to the Berlin Film Festival 2017.
+To make the most out of your Berlinale, read our festival tips as well as visitor's guide to the Berlin Film Festival.

-Movie tickets can be purchased starting Monday, February 4th at exactly 10:00am.
+Many movie tickets can be purchased starting Monday, February 4th at exactly 10:00am.
 More tickets will continue to be released 3 days before their screening.
 Don't wait until the last minute to avoid sold out shows.

-All films will be screened three or four times during the festival; weekday mornings or early afternoons are a great time to watch your top picks, because crowds are much smaller.
+All films will be screened three or four times during the festival with weekday mornings or early afternoons the easiest times to buy tickets.